 Show Credits: Music and Lyrics by Stephen Sondheim Book by John Weidman

-Bold, original, disturbing, and alarmingly funny, ASSASSINS is perhaps the most controversial musical ever written.
+four successful and five would-be presidential assassins.
+Bold, original, disturbing, and alarmingly funny, Assassins is perhaps the most controversial musical ever written.

-ASSASSINS requires skilled singers who can act.
+Assassinsrequires skilled singers who are also versatile actors.
 This is an ideal choice for mature audiences and will challenge your designers as they try to recreate famous moments and people in America's history.

 Insight from the experts Staging Tip: A unit set with moveable pieces can suggest the scripted locales: A shooting gallery, a barroom, a barn, a park bench, a car, an exhibition hall, the sixth floor of the Texas School Book Depository, a sidewalk, Hinckley's rec room, an electric chair.